emacsway/emacsway.github.io/_sources/about.txt

 * «JavaScript: The Definitive Guide» by David Flanagan
 * «Python Tutorial» and «Python HOWTOs» (official)
 * «Friendly meetings with the English language» by Maria A. Kolpakchi
+* «English.
+Reference materials.» by Ksenia A. Guzeeva, Tamara G. Troshko

 ..